 Please Note: TXVSN teacher training applicants should keep in mind that INST 5135 Multimedia Design Applications, INST 6137 Technology and eLearning, and INST 6037 Advanced Technology Applications are graduate level courses and hence do involve considerable preparation on the part of the student.

-All courses are scheduled online in intensive eight-week semesters or regular 15-week semesters.
+All courses are scheduled online in intensive eight-week semesters.
 Each course earns three graduate credits for successful participants.
 The credits earned may be used towards obtaining the UHCL Master’s Degree in Instructional Technology.